randyp/randyp.github.io/content/please-do-not-feed-the-code-monkeys/body.md

 They are chaotic demons who reside in each person.
 They whisper lies, omit the truth and tempt people to programming sin.
 Through their influence the Code Monkeys spoil a software project's fate.
-Sometimes they playfully pluck at the fate, satisfied with a high bug count, but just as often they doom they project.
+Sometimes they playfully pluck at the fate, satisfied with a high bug count.
+Just as often they doom they project.

 Don't believe me?
 How else could one explain such high software project failure rates?